christiandunkel/raytracer/documentation/documentation.md

 - `shape` is a string, defining the name of the shape or composite that will be transformed.
 - `angle` is the angle in degrees by which to rotate the shape or composite around the defined axis.
 For example, to rotate the shape or composite a full round to its original position, the angle would need to be 360.
 - `axis-vector` is a vector that defines the axis around which to rotate the shape or composite.
 It consists of 3 numbers that are separated by spaces for the x-, y- and z-axis.
-To rotate around the x-axis for example, you would set the parameter to *1 0 0*, and for the y-axis it would be *0 1 0*.
+To rotate around the x-axis, for example, you would set the parameter to *1 0 0*, and for the y-axis, it would be *0 1 0*.

 *Example definitions:*